rayhaneh/redux-booklist/README.md

 This repo contains book list assignment of [Modern React with Redux](https://www.udemy.com/react-redux/learn/v4/overview) course.

 ### First Method
-App is component, bookList and bookDetails are containers.
+App is a component, bookList and bookDetails are containers.

 ### Second Method
-App is container, bookList and bookDetails are components.
+App is a container, bookList and bookDetails are components.